 - May is at the heart of the direct sowing calendar.
 The soil should be warm enough to sow beetroot, carrots, kohlrabi, parsnips, radishes, turnips and swedes.
 Try Kohlrabi ‘Purple and White Vienna Mix’ for pretty stems, and Beetroot ‘Rainbow Mix’ for a good selection of multi-coloured beets.

-- Brassicas such as cabbage, broccoli, cauliflower and kale can also be direct sown into the ground, or into trays for transplanting.
+- It’s a busy time of year for brassica growers.
+Brussel sprouts, cabbage, cauliflower and kale should be planted out in their final positions this month once they’re hardened off.
 Make sure you net them to prevent cabbage white butterflies from laying their eggs on the leaves.